 If you are interested in becoming an ERAF volunteer, we ask that you first submit the online interest form below, attend a Volunteer Orientation and complete the Volunteer Registration form that will be sent to you.

-Volunteer Orientation is held the first Saturday of each month at our Community Center property (6450 SW Martin Highway) adjacent to the barn.
-Orientation begins at 10 AM, we suggest you arrive by 9:45 AM as we begin on time.
+Volunteer Orientation is held as needed at our Community Center property (6450 SW Martin Highway) adjacent to the barn.

 Junior Volunteers (ages 10 and up) are welcome!
 Junior Volunteers under 16 must be accompanied and supervised by a parent/guardian at all times.

 Please click button below to fill out and submit the Volunteer Interest form.

 If you choose to, you will be able to pay the fee online with a PayPal account or by entering your Credit Card.
 Just choose the appropriate fee amount and click on the Submit button to go to Checkout.

 Once the form is submitted you will receive a confirmation email that contains a link to download the Volunteer Registration form in PDF format.
 If possible please download the form, print it and fill it out to bring with you to orientation.
 If this is not possible we will have some blank forms available.

 We look foward to you joining our team.